 “Why is it so quiet in here?”
 I had just preached on “blessed are those who are persecuted for righteousness sake, for theirs is the kingdom of heaven” (Matthew 5:10).
 A friend asked me why there seemed to be a hush over the room.
 The text we had just considered together was heavy, so the quietness of the room made me think, “mission accomplished.”

 We should preach to produce affections that correspond to the mood of the biblical text.
 If we are preaching on heaven, we want people to be overcome with a great sense of joy.
 If, on the other hand, the sermon is on the reality of hell, then we would be foolish to pack the sermon with funny stories.
 We want people to feel the weight of God’s judgment.
 The ethos of the sermon should convey the ethos of the text.

 I bring up this final point with trepidation because I do not want to give the impression that capturing the mood of the text is like putting on a performance.
 Rather, understanding and conveying the text’s mood emphasizes the role of heart preparation and the power of the Holy Spirit in preaching.
 We cannot and should not try to produce these affections.
 Instead, we pray that God would give us affections that have been shaped by the message of the text we are preaching.
 We also ask the Spirit to use our words to produce these affections in the hearts of the people who hear us.

 My goal in pointing out the errors above is not to nitpick the sermons of others.
 This is a plea to pastors to preach the Bible so that men, women, boys, and girls would come to trust in Christ and grow in their daily walk with him.
-Because we tend to undermine this great ambition in subtle ways, we must take a careful look at our own preaching to that we do not unintentionally tear down what we are seeking to build.
+And so they will recognize the Bible’s authority.
+We tend to undermine this great ambition in subtle ways.
+So we must take a careful look at our own preaching to that we do not unintentionally tear down what we are seeking to build.